open-sports-scheduling-standard/open-sports-scheduling/README.md

 ## Why OSSS exists

-Sports scheduling is one of the most complex operational problems in sport.
+Sports scheduling is one of the most complex operational problems in traditional sports and esports.
 Yet today:

 - Scheduling rules are encoded privately inside vendor systems
 - Constraints are implicit, undocumented, or non-portable
-- Leagues cannot easily audit or explain schedules
+- Leagues and tournament organizers cannot easily audit or explain schedules
 - Switching vendors requires rebuilding rules from scratch
 - AI and optimization research cannot compare solutions fairly
+- Esports face unique challenges: global time zones, server latency, viewership optimization

 **OSSS fixes this by standardizing the problem, not the solver.**